getify/You-Dont-Know-JS/es6 & beyond/ch6.md

 From conversions of values to mathematic calculations, ES6 adds many static properties and methods to various built-in natives and objects to help with common tasks.
 In addition, instances of some of the natives have new capabilities via various new prototype methods.

-**Note:** Many of these features can be faithfully polyfilled.
-We will not dive into those details here, but check out "ES6 Shim" (https://github.com/paulmillr/es6-shim/) for standards-compliant shims/polyfills.
+**Note:** Most of these features can be faithfully polyfilled.
+We will not dive into such details here, but check out "ES6 Shim" (https://github.com/paulmillr/es6-shim/) for standards-compliant shims/polyfills.

 ## `Array`